tensorwerk/hangar-py/docs/concepts.rst

         :ref:`ref-hangar-under-the-hood`.) using cryptographically secure
         algorithms.
-      * Hangar is very much a young project, until penetration tests and security reviews are performed, we will refrain from stating that hangar is fully "cryptographically secure".
+      * Hangar is very much a young project, until penetration tests and security reviews are performed, we will refrain from stating that Hangar is fully "cryptographically secure".
 Security experts are welcome to contact us privately at `hangar.info@tensorwerk.com
         <hangar.info@tensorwerk.com>`__ to disclose any security issues.